jjjorgenson/gauntlet-colabcanvas/README.md

 ### Supabase Connection Issues

 - Verify your Supabase URL and anon key are correct
+- Ensure the database schema has been set up using `migrations.sql`
-- Check that anonymous sign-ins are enabled in Supabase dashboard
+- Check that real-time subscriptions are enabled in Supabase dashboard
 - Check browser console for specific error messages

 ### Canvas Not Rendering